 It is hard to overstate how strong Apple's brand is.
 For many people the cell phone is like a family member.
 I recently went to upgrade my phone and Apple's local store closed early in the evening at 8pm.
 The next day when they opened at 10 there was a line to wait in to enter the store, like someone was trying to get concert tickets.
 Each privacy snafu from Google helps strengthen Apple's relative brand position.

-While Google's marketshare is rock solid, the number of search engines available has increased significantly over the past few years.
+While Google's search marketshare is rock solid, the number of search engines available has increased significantly over the past few years.
 Not only is there Bing and DuckDuckGo but the tail is longer than it was a few years back.
 In addition to regional players like Baidu and Yandex there's now Brave Search, Mojeek, Qwant, Yep, and You.
 GigaBlast and Neeva went away, but anything that prohibits selling defaults to a company with over 90% marketshare will likely lead to dozens more players joining the search game.
 Search traffic will remain lucrative for whoever can capture it, as no matter how much Google tries to obfuscate marketing data the search query reflects the intent of the end user.

 I just dusted off the login here to realize I hadn't posted in about a half-year & figured it was time to write another one. ;)